-Suppliers are expected to collect ePPOC data in the initial triage assessment and on completion of the pain management service.
-A further ePOCC assessment of the Client's is recommended at sixmonths following completion of the pain management services is also recommended to provide further information on service outcomes.
+A further ePPCC assessment of the Client is recommended at six- months following completion of the pain management services to provide further information on service outcomes.

 Suppliers will be responsible for entering Client level data into ePPOC within specified timeframes.